 L-theanine is generally well tolerated by healthy adults.

-People with the following conditions should consult with a physician before using an L-theanine supplement:
+People in these groups should consult with a physician before using an L-theanine supplement:

-Children.
-Consult your child’s physician before beginning your child’s use of L-theanine.
+- Children.
+Consult your child’s physician before beginning their use of L-theanine.

 The following medications and other supplements may interact with L-theanine.
 Effects may include increasing or decreasing sleepiness and drowsiness, interfering with the effectiveness of the medications or supplements, and interfering with the condition that is being treated by the medication or supplement.
 These are lists of commonly used medications and supplements that have scientifically identified interactions with L-theanine.
 People who take these or any other medications and supplements should consult with a physician before beginning to use L-theanine.